weapnl/js-junction/README.md

-    .search('john doe') // Search for 'john doe', on the searchable columns of the model (defined in the API) .search('john doe', ['name', 'email']) // Search for 'john doe' in columns 'name' and 'email' .whereIn('city', ['Gemert', 'Eindhoven', 'Amsterdam']) // Set where in clause .where('name', '=', 'John') // Add where clause .where('name', 'John') // If no operator is given, '=' is used .appends('age') // Add accessor
+    .search('john doe') // Search for 'john doe', on the searchable columns of the model (defined in the API) .search('john doe', ['name', 'email']) // Search for 'john doe' in columns 'name' and 'email' .whereIn('city', ['Gemert', 'Eindhoven', 'Amsterdam']) // Set where in clause .whereNotIn('city', ['Rotterdam', 'London']) // Set where not in clause .where('name', '=', 'John') // Add where clause .where('name', 'John') // If no operator is given, '=' is used .appends('age') // Add accessor